nodeca/image-blob-reduce/README.md

 Create new reducer.
 Options:

 - `pica` - instance of `pica`, if you wish different defaults or shareable webworkers pool.

 Short call: `require('image_blob_reduce')()`

 ### .toBlob(in_blob, { max: size }) => Promise(out_blob)

 Downscale image to fit into `max`\*`max` size.
-If blob contains jpeg, then orientation is applied and metadata from irigina image trabsfered (with minimal change).
+If blob contains jpeg, then orientation is applied and metadata from original image reused (with minimal change).

 ### .toCanvas(in_blob, { max: size }) => Promise(out_canvas)